fernando-paixao/php-flagd/README.md

 ```
 Running the client script:
 ```
+$ composer install
 $ php index.php
 ```
+*I didn't put the PHP service on docker-compose.yml but it's a simple PHP 8 with extensions curl, intl and json.

 ## Further information
 Use the playground and get to know of the many applications of this tool (data types, rollout based on timestamp, multi-variant to each fraction of users...):